JohanNorberg/zero_ecs/zero_ecs_build/README.md

 ### Entities

-Entities are a collection of components, they may also be refered to as archetypes, or bundles, or game objects.
+Entities are a collection of components, they may also be referred to as archetypes, or bundles, or game objects.
 Note that once "in" the ECS.
 An Entity is simply an ID that can be copied.

 In our example, we define an enemy and a player, they both have position and velocity but can be differentiated by their "tag" components.